flashbots/hindsight/simulator/README.md

 vim .env
 ```

-The values in `.env.example` will work if you run hindsight locally, but if you're using docker, you'll have to change the values to reflect the host in the context of the container.
+The values present in `.env.example` will work if you run hindsight locally, but if you're using docker, you'll have to change the values to reflect the host in the context of the container.

 With the DB and Ethereum RPC accessible on the host machine: